panzerdp/dmitripavlutin.com/content/posts/051-react-stale/index.md

 The first approach to solving stale closures is to find the closure that captured the freshest variables.

-Let's find the closure that captured the most fresh `message` variable.
+Let's find the closure that has captured the most up to date `message` variable.
 That's the closure returned from the *latest* `inc()` invocation:

 ```javascript{7}
 const inc = createIncrement(1);